2022 Thandika Mkandawire Memorial

 “Agriculture in Africa’s Development Planning”

-Akua Opokua Britwum is an Associate Professor at the Centre for Gender Research, Advocacy and Documentation (CEGRAD) at the University of Cape Coast, Ghana.
-Her publications cover gender-based violence, gender and economic participation, trade union democracy, and labour force organisation in the informal economy.
+Akua Opokua Britwum is an Associate Professor at the Department of Labour and Human Resource Studies, University of Cape Coast, Ghana.
+Her teaching, research and publication cover gender and labour studies, development philosophy, union democracy, as well as women in the informal economy.

 Prof Akua Opokua Britwum